Can installing solar panels for home eliminate my entire electricity bill?

 What are the most efficient and affordable solar panels for home?

 This is an age-long debate among homeowners, especially due to the increase in industry players claiming to provide affordable and efficient solar panels.
 Efficiency refers to the panel’s ability to transform the received sunlight into electricity.
-The majority of solar panel manufacturing companies produce panels with an efficiency of 15% to 18%.
-The most efficient is Sunpower’s SPR-X21-345, which as an efficiency rating of 21.5%.
-It is followed closely by LG Solar’s High Neon R Module with an efficiency rating of 21.1%.
+The majority of solar panel manufacturing companies produce panels with an efficiency of 16% to 19%.
+The most efficient is Sunpower’s SPR-X22-370, which has an efficiency rating of 22.8%.
+It is followed closely by LG Solar’s High Neon R Module with an efficiency rating of 21.7%.
 However, the higher the panel’s efficiency, the more you should expect to pay.

 To calculate how long the payback time will be, you have to know of its upfront cost and the value of the energy it will generate.
 Depending on the size and the material used to make the panels, the cost of a solar unit can vary from $10,000 to $60,000, or even more.
 This figure, however, excludes the tax credits, incentives, and rebates your state might offer.